Looking for a project milestone example?

 Why are project milestones important?

-Here are a few more things you can do with milestones:
+Here are a few more things your team can do with milestones in project management:

 - Monitor project progress